6. Diamonds & Divas at Circa '21

-On Friday, Circa '21 premieres "Diamonds & Divas," a comedy whodunit set in a luxury hotel in France during the Cannes Film Festival.
-It's the first professional production in the United States of the madcap comedy.
-Previews start Feb.
-27, and the show runs through April 6.
+The United States premiere of "Diamonds & Divas," a comedy whodunit set in a luxury hotel in France during the Cannes Film Festival, continues at Circa '21 Dinner Theater, 1828 3rd Ave, Rock Island, through April 6.
 Ticket prices include dinner, but show-only tickets are also available.
-For show times and tickets, visit circa21.com.
+For complete show times and tickets, visit circa21.com.

 7:45 p.m., Friday and Saturday, 5:45 p.m., Sunday, Circa '21, Rock Island, $29.26-53.55